dimaga/RoboND-DeepLearning-Project/README.md

 conv_features = 23
 ```

-Note that results are not reproducible.
-From training session to training
+Note that training results are not reproducible.
+From training session to
-session, the final score may be less than 40%.
-Therefore, I saved and shared
+training session, the final score may be less than 40%.
+Therefore, I saved and
-the results produced by the successful `find_train_hyperparams.py` run in the
+shared the results produced by the successful `find_train_hyperparams.py` run
-shared `model_weights` file.
+in the shared `model_weights` file.

 #### 4. The student has a clear understanding and is able to identify the use of various techniques and concepts in network layers indicated by the write-up.